-If you vomit within 3 to 4 hours, or have severe diarrhoea after taking a pink active tablet, the active ingredients may not have been completely absorbed.
+If you vomit within 3-4 hours or have severe diarrhoea after taking a white active tablet, the active ingredients may not have been completely absorbed.
 This is like missing a tablet.
 Follow the advice for missed tablets.

 If you have unexpected bleeding and it continues, becomes heavy, or occurs again, tell your doctor.